MultiSafepay/docs/content/payments/features/split-payments/_index.md

 - Two active MultiSafepay accounts
 - Access to the code that creates JSON requests

-Split payments are not supported in our [ecommerce integrations](/integrations/ecommerce-integrations) by default.

 ## Refunding split payments
 You can only refund split payments (in full or in part) from the account that originally received the funds and then split them to other accounts.